thrawn01/args/README.md

 ```

 ## Development Guide
-Args uses can use glide to ensure the proper dependencies are installed, but args should compile without it
+Args uses can use glide to ensure the proper dependencies are installed, but args
+should compile without it.

 Fetch the source
 ```
 go get -d github.com/thrawn01/args cd $GOPATH/src/github.com/thrawn01/args
 ```
 Install glide and fetch the dependencies via glide
 ```
 make get-deps
 ```
 Run make to build the example and run the tests
 ```
 make